OliversIntention/olivers-mcsm-armors-mod/README.md

 Issues will be used, to submit suggestions and bug reports.

-Future plans for the mod:

- - 1.6.2 will include the final re-works of the armors

- - Season 2 Armors will be some time from now, but we will be doing them.
+We currently have no plans for the future of this mod, but will continue to provide texture and regular bug fixes.

 Some things I want to know: